YanZhang-zy/BiLaLoRA/README.md

 Step 2.
 Make sure the file structure is consistent with the following:
 ```
 clip_model/
 ├── RN101.pt
 └── ViT-B-32.pt
 ```

 Step 3.
-Run the following script to train CoA from scratch:
+Run the following script to train BiLaLoRA from scratch:
 ```
 python Teacher.py
 python KD.py